Mastering the Numbers: A Commercial Service Owner’s Guide to the P&L

 Why Your P&L Is More Than Just a Tax Document

-In the world of Commercial Services, profitability is often hidden in the details.
-A well-organized P&L doesn't just show what you made; it shows how well you manage the volatility of the trades.
-Buyers are looking for consistency, especially in how you handle Construction WIP (Work in Progress) and labor costs.
+A well-organized, accrual-based P&L doesn't just show what you made last year; it shows how well you manage the inherent volatility of the skilled trades.
+Buyers are looking for consistency and predictability, especially in how you handle Construction WIP (Work in Progress) accounting and your fully burdened labor costs.

 The Anatomy of a High-Value Service Business P&L